-Replacing the Ferrari California T is no small feat, but the Portofino proves itself a worthy successor.
-Regardless, either model will provide an incredible driving experience, whether you use it as a daily driver around Chicago or tearing up the track around St. Louis or Indianapolis.
-To inquire about purchasing either model, contact Continental Ferrari — we’re based in Chicagoland, but serve supercar enthusiasts throughout the country!
+Replacing the Ferrari California T is no small feat, but the Portofino proves itself a worthy successor with its incredible specs.
+Regardless, either model will provide an incredible driving experience, whether you use it as a daily driver around Chicago or tearing up the track around Indianapolis or Milwaukee.
+To inquire about purchasing either model, contact Continental AutoSports Ferrari or view our used California inventory — we’re based in Chicagoland, but serve supercar enthusiasts throughout the country!

 Few experiences match that of putting the Ferrari 360 in drive.
 The raucous hum of the V8 engine produces an enchanting roar and top speeds of over 180 miles per hour that will delicately raise the pulse of even the most experienced of drivers.
 Offered with your choice of Spider (convertible) or Berlinetta (coupe) bodywork, you’ll be certain to turn heads and drop jaws when you take to the Indianapolis streets in your Ferrari 360.
 While the scorching engine and exceptional good looks of this supercar are enough to convince any discerning driver to buy, the Ferrari 360 interior keeps…